MSallermann/erfinv_cpp/README.md

 Here, the inverse `erfinv` is implemented such that `erfinv(erf(x)) = x`, where `x` is a real number in the inverval `[-1,1]`.

 I don't expect this to be optimal in any way, but it's good enough for many use cases.
+Proper implementations use piecewise rational function approximations and the like.

 __C++14 is required__